mddazure/azure-vwan-microhack/README.md

 :question: Does it connect?
 ## Task 3: Inspect routing
 ### :point_right: BGP routing exchange over VPN
-In Cloud Shell, in the azure-vwan-microhack directory
-- Run the branch-routes script:
+In Cloud Shell, in the azure-vwan-microhack directory, run the branch-routes script:

 `./branch-routes.sh`